avinash-gupta-in/stm32f051-w5500-udp-client/README.md

 ![STM32CubeIDE Popup](https://extremeelectronics.co.in/github/w5500/stm32cube_ide.png)

 ## More information
-To learn more about w5500 Ethernet controller and its interface with STM32, please subsribe to our course on Udemy.
+To learn more about w5500 Ethernet controller and its interface with STM32, please subscribe to our course on Udemy.
 [Udemy's course on W5500 Interfacing](https://www.udemy.com/course/ethernet-on-stm32-using-w5500/)